Walter Marshal, 5th Earl of Pembroke

-Walter Marshal, 5th Earl of Pembroke (1199 – 27 November 1245) was the fourth son of William Marshal, 1st Earl of Pembroke and Countess Isabel, the daughter of Richard son of Gilbert, earl of Striguil.
+Walter Marshal, 5th Earl of Pembroke (1199 – 27 November 1245) was the fourth son of William Marshal, 1st Earl of Pembroke and Countess Isabel, the daughter of Richard de Clare.
 He was a member of the Marshal Family.

 Early life

 Walter was born in 1199 (or early in 1200) in Leinster during his father's long period of exile in Ireland between 1208 and 1213.
-He was the fourth son and one of the ten children of William Marshal, 1st Earl of Pembroke, and his wife Isabel, the heir of Richard son of Gilbert, earl of Striguil.
+He was the fourth son and one of the ten children of William Marshal, 1st Earl of Pembroke, and his wife Isabel, the heir of Richard de Clare.
 He had been preceded in the earldom by three of his older brothers, who had each died young without legitimate children.
 His father's biographer talks of him in 1226 as not yet knighted though a very promising youth.
 His date of birth of 1209 two years after his brother Gilbert can be calculated from his coming of age in the summer of 1231.
 He was left the small barony of Goodrich Castle in Herefordshire in his father's last will and testament along with the large Marshal manors of Bere Regis and Sturminster Marshall in Dorset.
 As a child he was fostered for some time into the household of Richard Siward, the prominent banneret knight of Walter's eldest brother William.

 Walter Marshal made his career as a young man as a knight in the households of his elder brothers Earl Richard and Earl Gilbert.
 He was at the battle of the Curragh of Kildare on 1 April 1234 where he fought alongside his brother Richard, but evaded capture in his defeat.
 In 1240 Walter was delegated command of his brother Gilbert's campaign in west Wales, and was responsible for ending Welsh power in Pembrokeshire and Ceredigion.
 He was in the tournament retinue of his brother Gilbert at Ware on 27 June 1241 where Gilbert died of his injuries.